Income splitting: Canada

 The 1970 Royal Commission on the Status of Women recommended a system of elective joint taxation to address the issues of both tax fairness between families and concerns regarding disincentives for women's participation in the work force.

 Combined family income is used to calculate a family's tax liability as well as to determine a family's eligibility for tax-delivered benefit payments, such as the Canada Child Tax Benefit (CCTB).
 Households of similar gross incomes are bearing broadly different tax obligations.
 On an individual basis this is not the case.
 Households with the same total income are eligible for identical tax-delivered benefit payments but may have significantly different tax liabilities.
 Further, while bearing the same general costs of everyday life, such as child care, one jointly filing family is unable to experience greater tax relief (available to individually filing parents), due to the requirement that child care expenses be applied to the lower spouse's income.

 After enacting income splitting for retired couples in 2006, in 2011 the Conservative Party of Canada led by Stephen Harper won a majority government with a platform promising limited income splitting.
 The proposed policy would allow families, with children under 18, to split their household income of up to $50,000, once the federal budget was balanced.
 The Tories estimate that almost 1.8 million families would be able to capitalize on the tax package and they would save an average of $1,300 annually.

 A 2013 study by the C.D.
 Howe Institute concluded that incoming splitting "does more harm than good," and a 2014 study by the Canadian Centre for Policy Alternatives claims that would primarily benefit wealthier families.
 However, the C.D.
 Howe Institute study went far beyond the scope of the limited proposal in the Conservative campaign platform by including the consequences of the provinces following suit.
 It also speculates upon the effects of workforce participation of the lower earning spouse which is easily addressed by elective joint taxation such as recommended by the 1970 Royal Commission on the Status of Women.

 In February 2014, a day after introducing the 2014 budget, Finance Minister Jim Flaherty distanced himself from the concept of income splitting, but others within the Cabinet still support the idea.

 The 2015 Canadian federal budget proposed measures to allow families to split their income.

+Leading up to the 2015 Canadian federal election, Harper's Conservatives defended the newly implemented income splitting policy while Justin Trudeau's Liberal Party of Canada promised to repeal the policy.
+After winning a majority government in that election, the Liberals promptly cancelled income splitting for families with children in the 2016 Canadian federal budget.